 US Supreme Court to Hear Important Case Involving Free Speech and Facebook

-Freedom of speech does have limits.
+Freedom of speech does have limits, even on Facebook.
 As an example, you are not allowed to yell “fire” in a crowded movie house.
-The use of Facebook has added a new area of concern relative to freedom of speech issues that the courts have started to address.
+Facebook has added a new area of concern relative to freedom of speech issues that the courts have started to address.
 On June 16, 2014, the United States Supreme Court agreed to hear the case of Elonis v United States.
 During a contentious divorce case, Mr. Elonis resorted to Facebook to express his frustrations and anxiety over the divorce and his life in general.
 The posts on Facebook had to do with Mr. Elonis musing about killing his ex-wife and others.
 There were also posts of rap music lyrics on the topic of killing.
 Mr. Elonis insisted he meant no harm by these posts.
-He was charged under federal law for the electronic transmission of a threat across state lines and served almost 4 years in a federal prison.
+He was charged under federal law for the electronic transmission of a threat across state lines and served almost 4 years in federal prison.

-The issue before the United States Supreme Court is, “[w]hether, consistent with the First Amendment and Virginia v Black, conviction of threating another person under [federal law] requires proof of the defendant’s subjective intent to threaten, as required by the 9th Circuit and the supreme courts of Massachusetts, Rhode Island, and Vermont’ or whether it is enough to show that a “reasonable person” would regard the statement as threatening, as held by other federal courts of appeals and state courts of last resort.”
+The issue before the United States Supreme Court is, “[w]hether, consistent with the First Amendment and Virginia v Black, a conviction for threatening another person under requires proof of the defendant’s subjective intent to threaten, as required by the 9th Circuit and the supreme courts of Massachusetts, Rhode Island, and Vermont’ or whether it is enough to show that a “reasonable person” would regard the statement as threatening, as held by other federal courts of appeals and state courts of last resort.”
 The Defendant asserts that a “reasonable person” standard is incorrect because of the high potential for misinterpretation in social media by people that do not know the defendant.
 It is argued that the standard should be “subjective intent” – has was merely expressing his frustration and not to threaten.